RodolfoAMaranhao/RodolfoAMaranhao.github.io/Drinking_driving.md

 ### 1. Import and Clean data

-We saould first import the data and perform some basic data cleaning steps, like getting dropping unwanted columns/null values and renaming columns so that they are more readable.
+We should first import the data and perform some basic data cleaning steps, like getting dropping unwanted columns/null values and renaming columns so that they are more readable.

 ```python
 # Drop the first column that served as an index before